sktime/sktime/sktime/registry/README.md

 * `_tags` : estimator tags used within `sktime`

 New objects should be added to this registry for automated recognition by the test suite.

+The `_lookup` sub-module contains runtime inspection functionality for the registry:
+* `all_estimators` for returning lists of estimators by specified selection criteria